Procore Technologies, Inc. research snapshot

 PCOR AI Trading Strategy Framework

 The PCOR AI trading strategy is a rules-based framework for research.
 It is not a personalized buy, sell, or hold recommendation.
-Traders should pair any setup with position sizing, stop logic, earnings dates, and construction industry data.
+Traders should pair any setup with position sizing, stop logic, earnings dates, the DroneDeploy closing and convertible offering timeline, and construction industry data.

 Trend-following setup